 Two big British fishing ports - Hull and Grimsby - were paralysed on April 6th by s strike of trawler officers.

-Two big British fishing ports - Hull and Grimsby - were paralysed on April 6th by s strike of trawler officers.
+Background: Two big British fishing ports - Hull and Grimsby - were paralysed on April 6th by s strike of trawler officers.
 No trawlers sailed from Grimsby, but one - the St. Dominic - broke the strike at Hull.
 Dockworkers booed loudly in protest as the ship sailed.
 They themselves were not on strike but were acting in sympathy.

 The trawler officers say they are striking in protest against Iceland trawlers landing and selling their catches in England.
 The first sales of fish from Icelandic ships since the dispute between Britain and Iceland over fishing rights in Icelandic waters were made in Hull and Grimsby this week.